Associate Dean for Equity, Community Engagement, and Outreach

 Fellow in the Trice Professorship in Plan II Honors

-Reddick is author, co-author, and co-editor of numerous books, peer-reviewed articles, chapters, and opinion pieces.
+Dr. Reddick is the author, co-author, and co-editor of numerous books, peer-reviewed articles, chapters, and opinion pieces.
 His main areas of research interest are the lives of Black academics, including their approach to work-life balance, service, teaching, and research responsibilities; and their experiences mentoring students.
-Additionally, Reddick maintains scholarly interests in diversity in higher education, African American families, and educational policy.
-Reddick’s scholarship has been featured by NPR, the BBC, the Associated Press, and the Chronicle of Higher Education.
-Reddick also serves on the editorial boards of Urban Education and the Journal of Higher Education.
+Additionally, Dr. Reddick maintains scholarly interests in diversity in higher education, African American families, and educational policy.
+Dr. Reddick’s scholarship has been featured by NPR, the BBC, the Associated Press, and The Chronicle of Higher Education.
+Dr. Reddick also serves on the editorial boards of Urban Education and the Journal of Higher Education.

 Prior to working at UT Austin, Dr. Reddick was an elementary and middle school teacher in the Fifth Ward community of Houston, Texas, and a student affairs administrator at the Massachusetts Institute of Technology (MIT), Cal Poly San Luis Obispo, and Emory University.
 He earned master’s and doctoral degrees in administration, planning, and social policy at Harvard University in 1998 and 2007, respectively, where he was an editor of the Harvard Educational Review, the recipient of the 2007 Diversity Award, and the marshal of his graduating class.
 Dr. Reddick attended Department of Defense Education Activity schools, as well as Del Valle, Travis, and Reagan High Schools in Austin ISD, and graduated from Johnston High School.